perldude/perldude/README.md

 My most recent career goal was to manage people.
 Managing a team of developers, not managing managers.
 I think I am better suited for that.
-However, in 18F there are so many interesting opportunities popping up that I am focused on being useful wherever needed.
+I like the consulting engineer (no coding) thing here at 18F.
-I do like the consulting engineer thing, though.
+Though the more I think about it, I would like to steer towards becoming a supervisor.

 ### Please keep in mind...